Can You Deposit a Check for Someone Else?

 5. Get a Receipt

-After the transaction has been completed and the check has been deposited, be sure to get a receipt from the bank teller.
+After the transaction has been completed and the check has been deposited, be sure to get a receipt.
 The receipt is the only proof you will have that you made the deposit.
 Because of this, you will definitely want to keep the receipt and present it to the person you made the deposit for.

 Precautions for Depositing a Check for Someone Else